 A defendant may not be the direct cause of the injury if another factor acts as an independent, important and overriding role in causing the injury as compared to the defendant’s role in causing the injury.
 Some intervening factors can include:

 An individual can still be the direct cause of the victim’s serious bodily injury even though their conduct was not the last or immediate cause of the injury.
-Therefore, the defendant’s conduct can be the direct cause of a serious body injury if it starts an unbroken chain of events that leads to the victim’s injuries.
+Therefore, the defendant’s conduct can be the direct cause of a serious bodily injury if it starts an unbroken chain of events that leads to the victim’s injuries.

 A defendant whose conduct is the direct cause of the serious bodily injury cannot avoid criminal liability simply because the victim had preexisting physical infirmities.
 Therefore, if the victim was already injured and the vehicular aggravated assault further contributed to their injuries, the defendant can still be criminally liable.